M-BenAli/Progressive-learning/README.md

 ## Usage

-The recommended way to run the application is to build it but there is also an online version of the app online at this url: https://progressive-learning.netlify.app/.
+The recommended way to run the application(for now) is to build it but there is also an online version of the app online at this url: https://progressive-learning.netlify.app/.
 **NOTE**: The online version is only intended for testing and demo purposes, there are frequent data-wipes and it's unstable.